Kansas City, Kansas: Culture

 Kansas City, Kansas, has a number of buildings that are listed on the National Register of Historic Places.
 The city is home to the Roman Catholic Archdiocese of Kansas City in Kansas, which covers 12500 sqmi in eastern Kansas.

 Memorial Hall is a 3,500-seat indoor arena/auditorium located in the city's downtown.
-The venue, which has a permanent stage, is used for public assemblies, concerts and sporting events.
+The venue, which has a permanent stage, is used for public assemblies, concerts, and sporting events.
 In 1887, John G. Braecklein constructed a Victorian home for John and Margaret Scroggs in the area of Strawberry Hill.
 It is a fine example of the Queen Anne style architecture erected in Kansas City, Kansas.

 The Rosedale Arch, dedicated to the men of Kansas City, Kansas, who served in World War I, is a small-scale replica of France's famous Arc de Triomphe.
 It is located on Mount Marty in Rosedale, overlooking the intersection of Rainbow and Southwest Boulevards.

 Wyandotte High School is a public school building located at 2501 Minnesota Avenue.
 Built in 1936 as a Works Progress Administration project, the school was later designated as a Historical Landmark by the city in 1985 and placed on the National Register of Historic Places on April 30, 1986.
 In 1889, the Wyandotte County Museum and Historical Society was established as a permanent repository of the county's history.
 The Argentine Carnegie Library, the only Carnegie library that exists in the metropolitan area, was built in 1917.
 The library has moved the collections and staff from Argentine to the new South Branch, at 3104 Strong Ave., a few blocks to the west and north, which opened September 26, 2012.
-The library has turned over the building to the Kansas City, Kansas USD 500.
+The library has turned over the building to the Kansas City, Kansas, US$500.

 Other points of interest in the Kansas City, Kansas, area include Fire Station No. 9, Granada Theater, Hanover Heights Neighborhood Historic District, Huron Cemetery, Judge Louis Gates House, Kansas City, Kansas Hall, Kansas City, Kansas Fire Headquarters, Great Wolf Lodge, Schlitterbahn Vacation Village, Quindaro Townsite, Sauer Castle, Scottish Rite Temple, Shawnee Street Overpass, Soldiers and Sailors Memorial Building, St. Augustine Hall, Theodore Shafer House, Trowbridge Archeological Site, Westheight Manor and Westheight Manor District, White Church Christian Church, Wyandotte County Courthouse and the Muncie area.

 Media

 Kansas City, Kansas, is part of a bi-state media market that comprises 32 counties in northeastern Kansas and northwestern Missouri.
-The Kansas City media market (ranked 32nd by Arbitron and 31st by Nielsen) includes 10 television stations, and 30 FM and 21 AM radio stations.
+The Kansas City media market (ranked 32nd by Arbitron and 31st by Nielsen) includes 10 television stations and 30 FM and 21 AM radio stations.
 Due to its close proximity to the Topeka media market, most of the television and radio stations from that city are receivable over-the-air in portions of the Kansas City, Kansas, area.
-KCTV CBS is licensed to Kansas City, Missouri, but operates out of Kansas City, Kansas.
+KCTV, the market's CBS affiliate, is licensed to Kansas City, Missouri, but operates out of Kansas City, Kansas.